toranogix/realtime-bus-rennes/README.md

 ## Usage

 - **View Bus Positions**: The map automatically displays all active buses
-- **Check Bus Status**: Hover over a bus to see basic information, click for detailed information
+- **Check Bus Status**: Click on a bus to show detailed information
 - **View Traffic Alerts**: Click the alerts widget to see current traffic disruptions
 - **Search for a Bus Line**: Use the search bar to filter buses by line number